 Austria’s producer prices jumped 10.5 percent year-on-year in September of 2021, the highest since records began in January 2000, up from a 9.5 percent increase in the previous month.
 It was the eighth straight month of increases in producer prices, mainly boosted by energy (20.4 percent vs 16.4 percent in August) and intermediate goods (14.3 percent vs 13.7 percent).
 Also, costs went up for consumer goods (2 percent vs 1.7 percent) and capital goods (1.4 percent, the same pace as in September).
 On a monthly basis, producer prices inched by 1.1 percent, accelerating from a 0.8 percent rise in August. source: Statistics Austria

 Producer Prices Change in Austria averaged 0.95 percent from 2001 until 2021, reaching an all time high of 10.50 percent in September of 2021 and a record low of -3.20 percent in July of 2009.
 This page provides - Austria Producer Prices Change - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Austria Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

-Producer Prices Change in Austria is expected to be 3.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Austria to stand at 2.50 in 12 months time.
-In the long-term, the Austria Producer Prices Change is projected to trend around 0.90 percent in 2020, according to our econometric models.
+Producer Prices Change in Austria is expected to be 9.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Austria Producer Prices Change is projected to trend around 1.10 percent in 2022 and 0.80 percent in 2023, according to our econometric models.